 Professional workshops and events

 Faculty Learning and Teaching teams and the Learning Innovation Hub create targeted workshops, events and programs to support learning and teaching at Macquarie.
-A calendar of upcoming events is available on Teche, the L&T community blog, which has stories, tips, information and professional learning features written by contributors across campus.
+Upcoming events are promoted on Teche, the L&T community blog, which has stories, tips, information and professional learning features written by contributors across campus.

 Register here for the Discover iLearn for Convenors Online Course